A South Carolina man executed by firing squad is the first US prisoner killed this way in 15 years - World News

 The details of South Carolina's lethal injection method are kept secret in South Carolina, and Sigmon unsuccessfully asked the state Supreme Court on Thursday to pause his execution because of that.

-Sigmon had a hood over his head and a target over his heart.
 The volunteers all fired at the same time through openings in a wall.
 They were not visible to about a dozen witnesses in a room separated from the chamber by bullet-resistant glass.
+Sigmon made several heavy breaths during the two minutes that elapsed from when the hood was placed to the shots being fired.

+The shots, which sounded like they were fired at the same time, made a loud, jarring bang that caused witnesses to flinch.
+His arms briefly tensed when he was shot, and the target was blasted off his chest.
+He appeared to give another breath or two with a red stain on his chest, and small amounts of tissue could be seen from the wound during those breaths.

+A doctor came out about a minute later and examined Sigmon for 90 seconds before declaring him dead.

 The firing squad is an execution method with a long and violent history in the U.S. and around the world.
 Death in a hail of bullets has been used to punish mutinies and desertion in armies, as frontier justice in America’s Old West and as a tool of terror and political repression in the former Soviet Union and Nazi Germany.